 All those messages your brain received that made food seem alluring yet forbidden monkeyed around with the delicate balance in your body and mind, causing you tons of stress.
 Perhaps for you, food took on so many unnecessary burdens because it was no longer just associated with pleasure, it was also getting linked up with pain.

-In order to overturn that rotten apple cart of defiant and disordered eating, you have to develop a take or leave it attitude toward food and realize that it’s just food.
+In order to overturn that rotten apple cart of defiant and disordered eating, you have to develop a ‘take it or leave it’ attitude toward food and realize that it’s just food.
 When you can do this, you can have chips and other foods around in your home, and not feel a compelling urge to eat them until they’re gone.

 Living to Eat?

 I’d venture to say that years of wanting what you’ve been told you can’t have through dieting has led you to feel helpless and overwhelmed by your cravings.
 You may have found yourself living to eat, instead of eating to live.

 Perhaps, like me, you thought your fight was with food.
 Maybe you’ve been feeling like you’ve been at war with what you eat.
 And your life has revolved around food and your addiction to it ever since.
 Perhaps because you struggle with temptation and you can’t seem to stop eating and giving into your cravings, you decided you are a lost cause and somewhere down deep you have even quietly surrendered and reconciled yourself to being fat forever.